railsgirls/guides.railsgirls.com/_posts/2013-11-14-ninefold-deployment.markdown

 ![Flow like a harpoon daily and nightly](/images/ninefold/select_repo2.png) ![Will it ever stop?
 Yo!
 I don't know!](/images/ninefold/select_repo3.png)

-**Step 6.** In the next window, choose your app’s infrastructure (the types of servers / location).
-Pick a tiered (database and app servers are separate) or a combined one.
+**Step 6.** In the next window, choose a combined server.
 Pick your primary region based on your location.
-Pick your database disk size (this is use case dependent, but you can always start small and increase it to fit your needs).
 Click Next.

 ![Turn off the lights, and we'll glow](/images/ninefold/select_infrastructure2.png)

 **Step 7.** This is the last step!
 Name your app (it will also become part of your deployed app name).
-Double check to make sure the software stack is correct, i.e. your Ruby version is correct, and any add-ons are added on.
-If you've got additional deployment commands such as post-migration rake tasks, add them in.
 Click Deploy App.

 ![To the extreme we rock the mic like a vandal](/images/ninefold/select_extras.png)